-Celiac disease is an incurable autoimmune disease with little treatment options beyond the gluten-free diet.
-However, there are potential medications and supplements on the horizon that promise to help people manage their symptoms when they are accidentally or inadvertently exposed to gluten.
+Celiac disease is an incurable autoimmune disease with few treatment options beyond the gluten-free diet.
+However, there are a few treatment options on the horizon, as well as some medications and supplements that are being tested that promise to help people manage their symptoms when they are accidentally or inadvertently exposed to gluten.
 The information presented in this article is for discussion purposes only and contains affiliate links.
 Please read my disclaimers.

-In this article, I share some of the promising celiac disease treatment options on the horizon, including medications, vaccines, and supplements that are currently being tested to help people with celiac disease.
+In this article, I discuss seven promising celiac disease treatment options on the horizon, including medications, vaccines, and supplements that are currently being tested to help people with celiac disease.

 Unfortunately, researchers discontinued Phase III clinical trials in June 2022 after results from a 12-week double-blind treatment phase and an additional 12-week continued safety phase did not show that larazotide was effective.